Tuzla International Airport: Development since the 2000s

 In 18 December 2023, the Greek carrier Lumiwings launched a base in Tuzla, with flights to Esbjerg, Halmstad, Maastricht, Saarbrucken and Stockholm Skavsta.
 Istanbul was also scheduled to be launched on 5 March, but Lumiwings later cancelled the launch and discontinued Stockholm Skavsta flights amidst poor loads before fully discontinuing the base on 27 February.

 On 11 July 2024, Turkish low cost carrier Pegasus Airlines announced a new once-weekly scheduled service from Istanbul Sabiha Gokcen Airport from 24 August 2024.

+On 12 December 2025, Wizz Air reopened base at Tuzla International Airport, with two Airbus A321neo aircraft stationed at the airport.
+The airline started flights from Tuzla to Cyprus, Germany, France, Netherlands and Sweden.

 Facilities

 Terminal

 The passengers' terminal building opened in 1998, provides a capacity of 350 passengers per peak hour.
 The terminal is equipped with one gate for arrival and departure, two check-in counters for registration of passengers, services for handicapped passengers, ticketing service as well as further passenger amenities and a border guard (SBS) control (24 hours) equipped with x-ray machines and customs control.
 The Government of The Federation of Bosnia and Herzegovina has decided to allocate 2 million KM (approximately 1 million €) in the year 2016 for initial plans and works for a new terminal building, while the Government of Tuzla Canton secured 500.000 KM for installation of new and improved approach lighting system.
 Many car rental agencies have offices at the airport and the airport also provides long term parking for road vehicles.